Joseph Stenhouse: Award

-War hero
+First World War

 On his return to England Stenhouse reported for duty with the Royal Navy and was posted as Gunnery Officer to mystery Q-ship PQ61.
 On 26 September 1917, the ship engaged and sank a U-boat in the Irish sea, an action which earned Stenhouse a Distinguished Service Cross (DSC) on 17 November.
-After promotion to lieutenant and a spell in command of the schooner HMS Ianthe, he joined Shackleton on a mission to Murmansk, to equip and train the North Russian (anti-Bolshevik) army.
+After promotion to lieutenant and a spell in command of the schooner HMS Ianthe, he joined Shackleton on a mission to Murmansk, to equip and train the anti-Bolshevik North Russian Expeditionary Force.
 This included, from May 1919, command of a flotilla of motor boats operating on Lake Onega to counter the threat of Bolshevik vessels.
 For this service he was awarded the Distinguished Service Order (DSO).
 He was made an Officer of the Order of the British Empire (OBE) in 1920.

-Post-war life
+Interbellum

 In 1923 Stenhouse married Gladys Mackintosh, Aeneas Mackintosh's widow, and in 1924 a daughter was born.
 He was promoted to lieutenant-commander in the RNR on 1 August 1924.
 Between 1927 and 1929 he captained the Discovery on oceanographic and whaling research voyages in Southern Atlantic and Antarctic waters.
 Thereafter he attempted several business ventures which largely failed, as did an attempt to find treasure in the Cocos Islands.
 In April 1928, Stenhouse was awarded the Decoration for Officers of the Royal Naval Reserve (RD).
 He retired from the RNR on 31 December 1931 with the rank of commander.